-Ben Whitmarsh tells us more about whale and dolphin watching in the Azores.
+Here travel writer Ben Whitmarsh tells us more about whale and dolphin watching in the Azores...

-I was spending my time island hopping, playing a bit of golf, enjoying the food and drink, and generally feeling a million miles away from the hustle and bustle of Blighty even though the Azores is only 4 hours away by plane.
+I was spending my time island hopping, playing a bit of golf, enjoying the food and drink, and generally feeling a million miles away from the hustle and bustle of Blighty even though the Azores is only a four-hour flight away.
 The magic of the Azores was sealed after I had kicked off my flip flops, jumped on a boat and headed out to sea.
-That’s because the Azores is one of the best places in the world to go whale watching
+That’s because the Azores is one of the best places in the world to go whale watching...

 The Blue Whale must have grown pretty fond of the Azores, as it can also be seen during spring and autumn between the islands of Terceira and São Jorge.
 It’s also worth checking out the different species of whales that can be spotted off the Terceira towns of Angra do Heroísmo or Praia da Vitória.

 Faial, Pico and São Jorge compose the so-called “Triangle islands”, where hard-fought battles between whalers once took place.
 The city of Horta, on Faial, today houses one of the most important centers for monitoring cetaceans (whales, dolphins and porpoises) in the archipelago.
 Many whale watching companies operating on this island have experts and scientists linked to the University of the Azores as guides.
 Together with other universities around the world, the centre carries out many studies on the whale population, and migration routes.